Museu do Carro Eléctrico in Porto

 To keep in mind

-The ticket to the museum is also valid for a single-journey on one of Porto’s vintage trams, including the one that travels just in front of the Tram Museum.
+The ticket to the museum is also valid for a single-journey on one of Porto’s vintage trams, metro, or buses, for up to 4 hours after your visit.

 Schedule